weshebert20/requesting-with-node/README.md

 #### app.js

 - The **app** should *require* your movie module.
-- You should define your `threeFavouriteMovies` as an array.
+- You should define your `threeFavoriteMovies` as an array.
 - You should then use the `Array.forEach()` function to loop through them.
 - As you loop through them, you should call on your movie module's `get(movieTitle)`